 - Losses – The accident injured you and caused actual losses.

-If another driver’s negligence caused your accident, we could seek recovery from them.
-If a motorcycle or part defect caused or contributed to the accident, the motorcycle manufacturer, part manufacturer, or retailer could be liable.
+We can seek recovery when another driver’s negligence causes your accident.
+The motorcycle manufacturer, part manufacturer, or retailer could be liable if a motorcycle or part defect caused or contributed to the accident.
 If a motorcycle operator was negligent, that operator could be liable for the accident.
 Performing stunts or wheelies, impaired driving, speeding, or otherwise unsafely operating a motorcycle are reasons to argue that a motorcycle operator should be held responsible for your injuries.

 What Compensation Types Are Available If I Am Injured in a Motorcycle Accident?